dotnet/AspNetCore.Docs/aspnetcore/migration/mvc2.md

 ## Project Structure Differences
 The *.csproj* file structure has changed in ASP.NET Core.
 Some of the most notable changes include:
-- Most notably we no longer have to include files within the *.csproj* for them to be considered part of the project.
-This reduces the risk of merge conflicts when working on large teams as different features may been to add different files and conflict resolution isn't that great with XML.
+- You no longer have to include files within the *.csproj* for them to be considered part of the project.
+This reduces the risk of merge conflicts when working on large teams, as different features may been to add different files and conflict resolution is tricky with XML.
-- There are no more references to other projects using GUIDs, which adds more readability to the file in general.
+- There are no more GUID-based references to other projects, which improves file readability.
-- Another interesting change is that we can now edit the *.csproj* without unloading it in Visual Studio
+- You can edit the *.csproj* file without unloading it in Visual Studio.

 ![Edit CSPROJ in VS 2017](static/EditProjectVs2017.png)